 Dr. Walter’s talk, “Making it Real: The Role of Parasocial Relationships in Enhancing Perceived Susceptibility and COVID-19 Protective Behavior,” was Friday, Oct.
 22, 12-1 p.m.
 Click here to watch a recording of his presentation.

-Dr. Lee’s talk “Emotion, Misinformation, and Deepfake about Health Risks” will be Friday, Dec.
+Dr. Lee’s talk “Emotion, Misinformation, and Deepfake about Health Risks” was Friday, Dec.
 3, 12-1 p.m.
 Click here to watch a recording of her presentation.

 To attend, register here.
 Following your registration, we will send you the Zoom link for the seminars.